hpccsystems-solutions-lab/EntertainmentData/README.md

 (C) Calculate average "Danceability" per "Artist" for "Year" 2023 Hint: All you need is a TABLE and cross-tab report.

-**Bonus Challenge**
+**Bonus Challenge (10 points total for completing the challenge)**

-Combine the above 3 datasets into a composite dataset with the following format:
+Combine the above 3 datasets into a composite dataset with the following format (3 points):

 `CombMusicLayout := RECORD`